Editor’s Note: This blog post has been updated with more tactics and links to benefit our readers 🙂

-Now, don’t get me wrong–grouping all your visitors into one audience and hitting them with the same message can definitely get you conversions.
+Now, don’t get me wrong.
+Grouping all your visitors into one audience and hitting them with the same message can definitely get you conversions.
 In fact, that’s what many people do.

 You don’t have to be perfect about retargeting, but if you are interested in taking your efforts to the next level, then keep reading.

-Let’s dive into the different types of retargeting campaigns that you can take advantage of, as early as today.
+Now, let’s dive into the different types of retargeting campaigns that you can take advantage of, as early as today.

 1) Sequential Retargeting

 Do you have a long sales cycle?
 Or do you have a complex buying process with multiple touch points?
 If so, then sequential retargeting could be huge for you.